Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 1 - (First Passes)/IntrodutoriesConcepts- Number_01/FormattingConcepts.md

 ##### Result Page
 ![image](https://github.com/Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/assets/172524894/eef2c3f9-09ec-4780-b724-72d54d8e6ce4)

-### Classroom
+### Class
-- class: Known as a classification attribute, that is, we can say that it is like a filter to include styles for countless HTML tags at once.
+Known as a classification attribute, that is, we can say that it is like a filter to include styles for countless HTML tags at once.
 Like this?
 For example, imagine that all paragraphs have a class called ParGrf1, and all that have this class have a black background and a white font color.
 Styling it this way:

 #### Formatting Class